MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/deploy-remote-assist.md

 - You'll need either a free trial of Remote Assist, or have purchased licenses.
 Visit our articles on [free trials](try-remote-assist.md) and [buying Remote Assist](buy-remote-assist.md) for more information.
 - Make sure that users in your organization have the required licensing and devices.
 For more information, visit the article on [licensing and product requirement](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/requirements).

+>[!Note]
->[!Note] The Teams license that is included with a Remote Assist license enables Remote Assist users to collaborate with Teams users and use most Remote Assist features.
-However, some features, such as sharing files from OneDrive and saving snapshots to OneDrive, require an Office 365 license.
-To use all Remote Assist features, a Remote Assist user must use the Teams license that is included with a [Office 365 Business Premium or Office 365 Business Essentials license](https://products.office.com/compare-all-microsoft-office-products?&activetab=tab:primaryr2).
+> The Microsoft Teams license included with Remote Assist allows you to collaborate with Teams users and use *most* Remote Assist features.
+Additional features that use other products (for instance, OneDrive for file sharing) require an [Office 365 Business Premium or Office 365 Business Essentials license](https://products.office.com/compare-all-microsoft-office-products?&activetab=tab:primaryr2).
 Learn more about how to [manage Office 365 licenses](https://docs.microsoft.com/microsoft-365/commerce/licenses/buy-licenses?view=o365-worldwide).

 ### Adding and assigning licenses
 Once prerequisites are met, you can now add and assign licenses to *individual users* or a *group of users* in your organization through the Microsoft 365 or Office 365 administrator portal.